 In the center of Tarrona, splitting north from south and east from west, are the prodigious Carsovian Mountains.
 Ranging nearly 1,000 miles from north to south and 800 miles at their widest, the Carsovians are second only to the Great Barrier Mountains in scale.
-To the north, in the high Carsovian Plateau, is the kingdom of Darmania, and to the west is the war-torn country of Strigovia.
-Just north of the western peaks of Carsovia is the Scaithi-ruled land of Tir Scaith and the haunted battle fields of Moytura where, in ancient times, Eldrien and Scaithi clashed in bloody war.
+To the north, in the high Carsovian Plateau, is the kingdom of Carsovia, and to the west is the war-torn country of Strigovia.
+Just north of the western peaks of Carsovia is the Scaithi-ruled land of Tir Scaith and the haunted battle fields of Moytura where, in ancient times, Eldren and Scaithi clashed in bloody war.

-Markedly more pleasant than the foreboding Carsovian Mountains, the sylvan Falkshires are smaller and more majestic.
+Markedly more pleasant than the foreboding Carsovian Mountains, the sylvan Falkshires are also smaller and more majestic.
 The tallest mountains of the Falkshires are snow-capped in the winter, but these caps melt in the summer to feed the rivers that flow through the Ethenwold and down into the Ruballi and Suddaean deserts, bringing much-needed water to those arid lands.
 The Falkshires themselves are of a mild and wet climate, dividing the dense Ethenwold to the east from the light woodlands and rolling plains of Bryland to the south and west.
-The Falkshires are home to many Eldrien tribes, and some credit the strikingly pleasant climate to their magic.
+The Falkshires are home to many Eldren tribes, and some credit the strikingly pleasant climate to their magic.

 The Ethenwold is a dense forest region east of the Falkshires in a lowland area that catches much of the runoff from both the Falkshire Mountains and the southern extent of the Carsovian Mountains.
 Only a few small rivers course their way beyond the Ethenwold to feed the scrubland plains between the Ethenwold and the Ruballi Desert, and fewer still trickle into the Ruballi itself.

 The Ruballi Desert of eastern Tarrona is a vast expanse of hostile desert southwest of Ambricar and north of the Suddaean Desert.
 Also known as the Burning Waste, the Ruballi is actually the northernmost extent of the great Suddean Desert.
-Apart from a few isolated mining towns and frontier outposts, the Ruballi is mostly uninhabited.
+Apart from a few isolated mining towns and frontier outposts, the Ruballi is uninhabited.
 The northern and eastern regions are primarily scrublands, while to the north and west the desert dissolves into rolling plains that meet the eastern edge of the Ethenwold.

 The Suddaean Desert fills most of the southern quarter of the continent of Tarrona and has remained relatively unchanged throughout recorded history.
 In spite of its inhospitable climate, there are rivers and oases to be found; it is around these rivers and oases that human settlements first formed in the region.
-The desert has been mined for gold, silver, and precious stones for centuries, lending to the great wealth and riches of Suddaea.
+The desert has been mined for diamonds and other precious stones for centuries, lending to the great wealth and riches of Suddaea.

 Stone Valley of Kharam

 Kharam is a mountainous island just east of Suddaea, across the then Sea of Kharam.
-Kharam is an independent kingdom with a rich and unique culture, and is ruled by a king called a Kamair.
+Kharam is an independent kingdom with a rich and unique culture and is ruled by a king called a Kamair.
 Dividing Kharam itself is one of nature’s most awesome and unique wonders: the Stone Valley.
 The river Haptmur, which comes down from the northern mountains, carved out much of the valley, although wind and geological activity probably shared an equal part in its creation.